February 3, 2026

 Data Capture

-- Recipient's name and who they are to the customer
+- Recipient's name and their relationship to the customer

 - What the occasion is